 - Saltwater: This outfit is said to be suited for freshwater and saltwater.
-I would suggest washing this outfit down after every saltwater use to maintain the longevity of the outfit.
-This is a great dry fly, nymphing, and small streamer rod—perfect for someone looking to get into fly fishing.
+I would suggest washing this outfit down after every saltwater use to maintain its longevity.
+This is a great dry fly, nymphing/wet flies, and small streamer rod—perfect for someone looking to get into trout fishing.

 Favorite moment with this gear

-The best part of owning this outfit is that it gets beginners out into the water to experience fly fishing with a perfect first fly rod.
+The best part of owning this outfit is that it gets the beginning fly angler out into the water to experience fly fishing with a perfect first fly rod.
 There is not an outfit of its kind when it comes to affordability and quality with all the right components.
 The best moment with this outfit is seeing my students enjoying the great outdoors with their basic needs met.
-They do not realize or even care about the quality of this outfit.
+They do not realize or even care about the advanced design of this outfit.
 The Orvis Encounter complete fly outfit is truly a great setup to get anyone started.

 Value for the money vs. other options

 When considering this outfit, I compared it to the Echo Traverse Outfit and the Redington Path.
 The Redington Path comes with a rod and reel case, fully loaded, with a lifetime warranty for just about the same price.
 Both are imported, but great for beginners.
 A second option to compare this to is the Redington Path Outfit in the 5WT 9’ Option.
 I personally chose the Orvis Encounter due to its more affordable price (keep in mind I was purchasing 25 of these) and the renowned trusted reputation and high-quality products of Orvis.
 If you are willing to spend a little more cash for a high-end beginner-friendly fly rod, take a look at the Orvis Clearwater Fly Rod Outfit.

-This is the perfect outfit for beginner fly fishers to get started on the right foot with quality equipment that is completely set up to fish at an extremely affordable price.
+This is the perfect outfit for kids and beginner fly fishers to get started on the right foot with quality equipment that is completely set up to fish at an extremely affordable price.
 It has been said that the Orvis Encounter is "Affordable Awesomeness!"
 This truly is the best value-priced outfit of its kind for entry-level rods.